sajdoann/Rag/README.md

 Users can build a searchable vector database from lecture content and ask natural-language questions to receive answers grounded in the relevant documents.

 Example outputs located in: `example-outputs/`.
-They were geenrated with Ollama's `deepseek-r1:1.5b` model as is in `config.py`.
+They were generated with Ollama's `deepseek-r1:1.5b` model as is in `config.py`.
+BERT question (`q_BERT`) answers based on retrieved context, `q_backpropagation` provided formulas that are not in the retrieved documents. `q_visualization` retrieves good relevant documents and the answer is based on them.

 ---